 It is at this intersection—where art meets life—that the influence of the 1960s earth artists has perhaps had the most significant impact on a current generation of artists working on issues related to the environment and sustainability.
 With metaphor, humor, and direct action, artists are able to represent ideas and reveal patterns often hidden beneath the surface by merging rational observation with beauty, creativity, and inspiration.

-Comprising separate installations and exhibitions that address issues related to the representation of landscape, water supply, food justice, recycling, fair distribution of natural resources, and the nature/culture divide, beyond earth art • contemporary artists and the environment will be on view in all of the Johnson Museum’s temporary exhibition galleries and lobbies, as well as outside the Museum on the façade and grounds.
-The work included operates in the gap between the objectivity of scientific data, and the subjectivity of creative expression signaling the interconnectedness of the themes addressed in this Museum-wide project.
+Comprising separate installations and exhibitions that address issues related to the representation of landscape, water supply, food justice, recycling, fair distribution of natural resources, and the nature/culture divide, beyond earth art • contemporary artists and the environment was on view in all of the Johnson Museum’s temporary exhibition galleries and lobbies, as well as outside the Museum on the facade and grounds.
+The work included operates in the gap between the objectivity of scientific data and the subjectivity of creative expression, signaling the interconnectedness of the themes addressed.

-Materials related to the 1969 Earth Art exhibition will also be presented, alongside works from the permanent collection by some of the Earth Art artists, including Dennis Oppenheim and Robert Smithson, as well as others who were working in a similar mode in the 1970s and ’80s, including Agnes Denes, Patricia Johanson, Ana Mendieta, and Michelle Stuart.
+Materials related to the 1969 Earth Art exhibition were also be presented, alongside works from the permanent collection by some of the Earth Art artists as well as others who were working in a similar mode in the 1970s and ’80s.